-This document is therefore the result of this Gap-Analysis and contains the additional requirements an GM/AMC for MSO.
+This document is therefore the result of this Gap-Analysis and contains both the additional requirements and the GM/AMC for MSO.

 2. TYPES OF OPERATION/SCENARIOS TO BE CONSIDERED

 For this set of recommendations it is assumed that the Management of Multiple Simultaneous UA Flight Operations (MSO) requires automation as it is not possible for humans: